EricssonResearch/calvin-base/calvin/examples/access_control_demo/README.md

 it.
 Click "migrate" and select the corresponding deployment script (ending with .deployjson) in the same folder as the script.
 Apply the script to migrate actors to their respective devices.

-## Troubleshooting

-If the devices cannot find eachother, there may be network issues, and a simple readme-file is not the place to try to slay such a diverse beast, but we can offer one possible solution that may, or may not, help.

-Edit the scripts, and remove the commented out sections to try the example without the full feature set.
-This turns off Calvin's internal registry, which is not strictly needed when running this small demonstration.
-Make sure to add the ip address of the device serving as 'computer' in the demo to the indoor and outdoor device startup script.